corsa-center/corsa-center.github.io/docs/index.md

 # Organization

 An Open Scientific Software Foundation would provide a range of services that would be available for all participating projects.
+Key services that will be provided
-Examples of these services include:
+include:
-- infrastructure (such as CI/CD)
-- FAIR data and DOI minting
+- community building; user meetings
+- sustainability scorecards
 - software engineering training and eduction
-- standards and guidelines
-- badging and incentives
-- legal and IP advice
+- software CI and testing
+- sustainability consulting

 # Leadership Team